At Micklem Primary School we use our pupil premium funding in a range of ways taking into account our school development

 We received £2059 in Early Years pupil premium for 2019 -2020.
 This is being used to ensure additional focus on early language development.

-For 2018 - 2019 we are predicted to receive £1791 Pupil Premium plus for our children who are looked after by the local authority or who are under special guardianship or adopted from care.
-The school spends this funding in a range of ways including personalised tuition, on line tuition, music lessons, swimming lessons and therapeutic interventions.
+For 2019 -2020 we are predicted to receive £7200 Pupil Premium plus for our children who are looked after by the local authority or who are under special guardianship or adopted from care.
+The school spends this funding in a range of ways including personalised tuition, on line tuition, music lessons, sports activities and therapeutic interventions.
 The spend is in response to need at the time and in conjunction with targets identified through each child's Personal Education Plan.

 (including a review of 2017-2018)